StrikingLoo/strikingloo.github.io/wiki-articles/programming/fast-string-searching.md

 Something I found interesting: "There are additional fine tuning refinements that may be architecture dependent.
 One such variant changes the type of the d0 skip table from int to char.
 As shown below, this runs faster on the two RISC architectures ( mips, sparc) but slower on the others.

 Examination of the generated code reveals that the mips code had shrunk by one instruction because it no longer had to multiply the index by 4 to get a byte address for a skip table entry.
-The vax code, on the other hand, grew because it cannot add a byte to an integer directly.
-The following execution times were for match= fwd and shift= inc."
+The vax code, on the other hand, grew because it cannot add a byte to an integer directly."

 ---

-"For our test set, the average number of characters compared in the above om loop is 1.05.
+"For our test set, the average number of characters compared in the above *om loop* is 1.05.

-Thus, we can gain 95% of the benefits of the om match by simply testing for the rarest character of the pattern first before doing a full match test. "
+"Thus, we can gain 95% of the benefits of the om match by simply testing for the rarest character of the pattern first before doing a full match test."

-Finally they conclude "combining fwd with a guard is a clear winner."
+Finally they conclude "combining **_fwd_ with a guard is a clear winner.**"

+Later:

-"Of the shifts and systems we measured, md2 is the fastest shift."
+"Of the shifts and systems we measured, **_md2_ is the fastest shift.**"

-**md2**: "If we use a skip loop (other than none), then text [ i + k ] = pat [ k ] where pat [ k ] is the skip loop character.
-A mini sd2, or md2, shift aligns the rightmost occurrence of pat [k] left of pat [ k ] with text [ i + k ].
+**md2**: "If we use a skip loop (other than none), then text[ i + k ] = pat[k] where pat[k] is the skip loop character.
+A mini sd2, or md2, shift aligns the rightmost occurrence of pat[k] left of pat[k] with text[ i + k ].
 If there isn’t one, the shift is k + 1.
-This shift is simple to precompute and should always outperform inc since it is as easy to apply but typically will be much greater than 1 and roughly equal to sdk
-, the distance that the skip character must skip to match itself."
+This shift is simple to precompute and should always outperform inc since it is as easy to apply but typically will be much greater than 1 and roughly equal to sdk, the distance that the skip character must skip to match itself."

 ## Recommended Searching Algorithms

-The recommended algorithm is the TBM (_Tuned Boyer-Moore_) algorithm.
+The recommended algorithm is the **TBM (_Tuned Boyer-Moore_) algorithm**.
 It is { _ufast_ | _fwd + g_ | _md2_ }.

 It is compact and fast and can be made independent of frequency data by eliminating the guard. _ufast_ is just the BM delta with an unroll (in this case of 3).

 The code for the algorithm, excluding preprocess, is: